Baltimore County Department of Health

 A. Call Home Health at 410-887-2725 and discuss your needs with an intake supervisor.

 A. We will bill Medicare or any other insurer, if available.
 We also have a sliding scale fee for those with no insurance coverage.
 We do not deny service due to inability to pay.

-A. First, the client should talk with his/her doctor to evaluate his/her needs.
-Secondly, anyone can call Adult Evaluation & Review Services (AERS) at 410-887-2754 to discuss the necessary steps for placement in a nursing home.
+A. First, the client should talk with his or her doctor to evaluate his/her needs.
+Secondly, anyone can call Adult Evaluation and Review Services (AERS) at 410-887-2754 to discuss the necessary steps for placement in a nursing home.